alexandrebouchard/westrun/README.md

 --------

 - Create a folder that will contain your experiments, cd inside the folder
-- Type ``wrun-setup -sshRemoteHost bison.westgrid.ca -codeRepository /path/to/code``, where you should replace ``bison.westgrid.ca`` by the entry point of your westgrid cluster, and ``/path/to/code``, by the path to a git repository containing associated code.
+- Type ``wrun-init -sshRemoteHost bison.westgrid.ca -codeRepository /path/to/code``, where you should replace ``bison.westgrid.ca`` by the entry point of your westgrid cluster, and ``/path/to/code``, by the path to a git repository containing associated code.

 These two steps will create some configurations in ``.westrun``.
 The format in ``.westrun/config.json`` is pretty self-explanatory, in case you need to change the configuration later on.

-If you are using a compiled language, you will need to specify how your code is to be built.
+If you are using a compiled language such as java, you will need to specify how your code is to be built.

 - Change directory to the root of your code repository
 - Type ``wrun-add-build-command``.
-(This simply creates a file called ``.buildcommands.json``, which defines a list of commands and arguments to execute; it can be modified to support build environments other than gradle.)
-Note that compilation is currently always done locally.
+(This simply creates a file called ``.buildcommands.json``, which defines a list of commands and arguments to execute; by default it contains gradle commands, but it can be modified to support build environments other than gradle.)
+Note that compilation is currently always done locally (i.e. before sending files off to server).
+You can use ``wrun-self-build`` from the root of the *code* repository to test your self-building script.

 Sending an experiment to westgrid